zksync-sdk/zksync2-python/README.md

 To begin, it is useful to have a basic understanding of the types of objects available and what they are responsible for, at a high level:

--   `Provider` provides connection to the zkSync Era blockchain, which allows querying the blockchain state, such as account, block or transaction details, querying event logs or evaluating read-only code using call.
+-   `Provider` provides connection to the ZKsync Era blockchain, which allows querying the blockchain state, such as account, block or transaction details, querying event logs or evaluating read-only code using call.
 Additionally, the client facilitates writing to the blockchain by sending transactions.
 -   `Wallet` wraps all operations that interact with an account.
 An account generally has a private key, which can be used to sign a variety of